 I am sure there must be many places to go in Iowa, but wheelchair accessibility does not seem to be on Iowa’s official radar.
 These links were found through Internet search.
 I would love to have some first-hand recommendations.
 With your help, we can share our knowledge with disabled people everywhere and also increase awareness of the need for more accessibility.
-Please e-mail me with your suggestions using the form to the right.
+Please e-mail me with your suggestions using the form in the sidebar.

 This downloadable brochure about Iowa State Parks has a somewhat limited chart of amenities

 Big Creek State Park – The website says a “26-mile paved multi-use trail allows bicyclists and pedestrians to travel from the beach south through the Saylorville Lake area all the way to Des Moines.”
 This sounds likely for accessibility, but you had better call to be sure.
 515-984-6473.

 Elinor Bedell State Park – The Brochure shows a paved trail for this park, but the website just says “Several miles of trail will take you through wetlands, woodlands, and along the lakeshore.
 Again, call in advance, 712-337-3211.